wallaby-rails/wallaby-rails/docs/controller.md

 ### Home

-`home` action is basically a blank action which renders the `home` template as the landing page of Wallaby:
+`home` action is basically a blank action which renders the `home` template as the landing page of Wallaby (the root_path of where Wallaby engine is mounted) (available since 5.1.0):

 ```ruby
 def home